RuiyangJu/RG-KCR/README.md

 * The output contains: **(1)** cropped images of individual Kuzushiji characters and **(2)** visualization results of the original images overlaid with the predicted bounding boxes.

 ## ④ Character Classification
-* We use [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for character classification.
-The official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).
 * The character classification results are as follows:

   | Method | Top-1 Acc. | Top-5 Acc. | FPS |